-- Amendment of fund documents and investor "consents" - Under Section 205(a) of the Investment Advisers Act, every investment advisory contract must "provide, in substance, that no assignment of such contract shall be made by the investment adviser without the consent of the other party to the contract." - Under Section 202(a)(1) of the Investment Advisers Act, an "assignment" includes any direct or indirect transfer of an investment advisory contract "or of a controlling block of the assignor's outstanding voting securities by a security holder of the assignor." - A "controlling block" of voting securities is not defined in the Investment Advisers Act, but in the Instructions to Form ADV a person is presumed to control (i) a corporation if it has the right to vote or sell 25% or more of a class of the corporation's voting securities; (ii) a partnership if it has the right to receive upon dissolution, or has contributed, 25% or more of the capital of the partnership; or (iii) a limited liability company if it has the right to vote 25% or more of a class of the interests of the limited liability company, has the right to receive upon dissolution, or has contributed, 25% or more of the capital of the limited liability company, or has contributed, 25% or more of the capital of the limited liability company, or has contributed, 25% or more of the capital of the limited liability company.
+- Amendment of fund documents and investor "consents" - Under Section 205(a) of the Investment Advisers Act, every investment advisory contract must "provide, in substance, that no assignment of such contract shall be made by the investment adviser without the consent of the other party to the contract." - Under Section 202(a)(1) of the Investment Advisers Act, an "assignment" includes any direct or indirect transfer of an investment advisory contract "or of a controlling block of the assignor's outstanding voting securities by a security holder of the assignor." - A "controlling block" of voting securities is not defined in the Investment Advisers Act, but in the Instructions to Form ADV a person is presumed to control (i) a corporation if it has the right to vote or sell 25% or more of a class of the corporation's voting securities; (ii) a partnership if it has the right to receive upon dissolution, or has contributed, 25% or more of the capital of the partnership; or (iii) a limited liability company if it has the right to vote 25% or more of a class of the interests of the limited liability company, has the right to receive upon dissolution, or has contributed, 25% or more of the capital of the limited liability company, or it is a manager of the limited liability company.